sergei-mironov/litrepl/README.md

 #### Vim, Inserting New Sections

-Below we define `:C` command inserting new sections.
+The plugin doesn't include tools for section formatting, however they can be added easily if required.
+Below, we demonstrate how to define the `:C` command to insert new sections.

 <!--lignore-->
 ```` vim